Allie Auton Flashes Her Abs In A Tiny Crop Top And Distressed Daisy Dukes

 Allie is hardly shy about showing off her phenomenal figure on social media.
 She often entertains her fans by showing some skin in tiny tops, as well as lingerie and bikinis.

-Another recent share from the star saw snap a sultry selfie in a set of black lace lingerie.
+Another recent share from the star was a sultry selfie in a set of black lace lingerie.
 That post proved to be another huge hit, earning over 19,000 likes and 181 comments to date.